 You know this place; the name is enough to give you chills—but let us tell you the story anyway.
 A little narrative always adds to the rising fear, doesn’t it?

 Named after the rows of balete trees that line it, Balete Drive is something straight out of a horror flick.
 For one thing, baletes are known to be the homes of paranormal beings.
-Second, the stories of people brave enough to drive along it in the middle of the night are enough for the faint-hearted to take the longer way to their destination.
+Second, the stories of people brave enough to drive along with it in the middle of the night are enough for the faint-hearted to take the long way to their destination.

 Capitol Medical Center, Quezon City

 Hospitals generally are considered as haunted places in the Philippines.
 It give us the creeps as is, but the Capitol Medical Center in Quezon City gives an entirely different chilling experience.
 All those in the know are careful not to use one particular elevator, where doctors say an orderly died.
 The orderly was apparently speaking to someone while getting on it and didn’t notice that there was no elevator cabin—and plunged to their death.

 So what happens when someone does use it?
 Kevin Sandiego once went on the record to say that he and his family once used the elevator, intending to get off the second floor.
 But when they got it, the elevator stopped at the basement, where a man got off.
 The Sandiegos followed the man, thinking he knew the way out.
 When the man turned left, so did the family.
-And it would have been fine, except the turn lead straight into a wall and the man they followed was nowhere to be found.
+And it would have been fine, except the turn led straight into a wall and the man they followed was nowhere to be found.

 Fort Santiago, Intramuros

 As the setting of hundreds of tortures and killings, it’s no wonder why people say Fort Santiago remains to be the home of World War II civilians and soldiers.
 It is said that soldiers’ ghosts still patrol the area at night, mixed in with actual guards who have the unfortunate job of keeping the haunted place safe (from what?).

 A little piece of advice: Don’t talk to anyone you see dressed in uniform.